 Minor in Art & Design

-Undergraduate engineering students can complete an academic Minor in Art & Design in consultation with an advisor in the School of Art & Design.
+Undergraduate engineering students can complete an academic Minor in Art & Design in consultation with an advisor in the Stamps School of Art & Design.
 Appointments may be scheduled by visiting or calling the Smucker-Wagstaff Academic Programs Center, Art & Architecture Building, room 2038, or (734) 764-0397.
-The requirements for the Minor are maintained by the School.
+The requirements for the minor are maintained by the School.

 Students must secure written approval from their home school/college to pursue an A&D minor and must develop a plan for the minor in consultation with an A&D advisor.